Alex Jones: Shutdown, liquidation and sale

 On June 23, 2024, Christopher Murray, Jones's bankruptcy trustee, filed an emergency motion in a Houston court where he indicated his intent to not only sell InfoWars, but also shut down the website and liquidate its assets.

 In the motion, Murray stated that he made plans to "conduct an orderly wind-down" of the operations of InfoWars's parent company and also "liquidate its inventory".

-Global Tetrahedron (the parent company of The Onion, a satirical news site), along with several families of victims of the Sandy Hook shooting, bid for the assets of InfoWars's parent company, but the sale was halted for review on November 14.
+Global Tetrahedron, the parent company of satirical news site The Onion, bid for the assets of InfoWars' parent company along with several families of victims of the Sandy Hook shooting, but the sale was halted for review on November 14.
 Days later, attorneys for Jones sued in the U.S Bankruptcy Court in Houston, alleging the bid was unlawful.
 Following a two-day court hearing in December, U.S. Bankruptcy Judge Christopher Lopez rejected the sale.

 On August 13, 2025, Texas Judge Maya Guerra Gamble ordered Infowars assets to be turned over to a state receiver to be sold to pay the families.
-With the Onion reportedly renewing its efforts in Texas state court to acquire InfoWars, Jones asked the court on October 9 to halt proceedings.
+With The Onion reportedly renewing its efforts in Texas state court to acquire InfoWars, Jones asked the court on October 9 to halt proceedings.

 On October 14, 2025, the U.S. Supreme Court rejected an appeal from Jones, leaving the $1.4 billion judgment in place.
 This appeal was separate from his appeal in Texas of a $49 million defamation judgment also related to a Sandy Hook victim.